 In humans, these viruses cause (typically) mild to moderate respiratory infections, like the common cold.
 Two such coronaviruses in recent memory, MERS and SARS, have been known to cause severe illness and can be fatal.

 The most recent coronavirus to make the news is the 2019 Novel Coronavirus, or COVID-19.
-It was first detected as an outbreak of respiratory illnesss in Wuhan, China.
-Early patients were believed to be connected to a "wet market" in the region that sold wild animals for food.
+The precise origins are unknown, but it was first detected as an outbreak of respiratory illnesss in Wuhan, China.
+Early patients were believed to be connected to a market in the region that sold live animals for food.
 Subsequent patients had no exposure to the market, which indicated person-to-person spread.

 On March 11, 2020, the World Health Organization officially declared it a pandemic.